 “Mr. Shusterman and his law firm have represented both me personally and the nonprofit organization that I am associated with.
 The cases have ranged from the simple to the complex and contentious.
 Each case has been successfully completed.
 It is very simple – if you want the best result possible, then select the Law Offices of Carl Shusterman.”

 Skype Consultations Available!

 To be admitted as immigrants, multinational executives and managers must have been employed in a managerial or executive capacity for at least one out of the past three years.
 The past employment must be with the same employer, an affiliate, a parent or a subsidiary.
-Presently, there are no backlogs in this category.

 To qualify as an executive, a person must:

 - direct the management of the organization or a major component or function of the organization;

 - establish the goals and policies of the organization, component or function;